-- Anyone can submit a nomination for a volunteer, group of volunteers or volunteer program. - Volunteer service over the past calendar year should be the emphasis. - Volunteer service must be performed in Washington and can include hours served as part of academic credit or court-ordered community service. - Written nomination statements must be limited to the word count provided (500 words in total). - Serve Washington staff and commission members are not eligible to receive an award, or to nominate volunteers for awards. - Entries are received in confidence, are scored by a team of commission and community members and become the property of Serve Washington. - Submissions may be in the format of a 1 1⁄2 minute video or audio, in lieu of a written statement.
+- Anyone can submit a nomination for a volunteer, group of volunteers or volunteer program. - Volunteer service over the past calendar year should be the emphasis. - Volunteer service must be performed in Washington and can include hours served as part of academic credit or court-ordered community service. - Written nomination statements must be kept to the word count (500 words total for all elements combined). - Serve Washington staff and commission members are not eligible to receive an award, or to nominate volunteers for awards. - Entries are received in confidence, are scored by a team of commission and community members and become the property of Serve Washington. - Submissions may be in the format of a 1 1⁄2 minute video or audio, in lieu of a written statement.
 You will still need to complete the online form and upload the file (no larger than 30 MB) or provide a link to your video/audio in the submission form.
+Please do not upload any photos or additional items in these fields.